 MAGNUM is a collection of three programs (FOGO, VIDI and DYNO) for Multi-modal Applied Geophysical Numerical modelling on Unstructured Meshes.
 Despite the name, rectilinear meshes are also supported by this package.
 MAGNUM includes geophysical forward modelling and inversion programs.

 A program for forward modelling of geopysical data.
-It provides support for the following data types: scalar gravity data (vertical component other single Cartesian component), gradiometry (tensor) gravity data, first-arrival seismic traveltimes, magnetic data (TMI, xyz components, amplitude), and muography.
-IP/DC and EM methods will be added to the software soon.
+It provides support for the following data types: scalar gravity data (vertical component other single Cartesian component), gradiometry (tensor) gravity data, first-arrival seismic traveltimes, magnetic data (TMI, xyz components, amplitude), muography, and IP/DC resistivity.
+EM methods will be added to the software soon.

 A program for mesh-based inversion that determines the physical property values or lithologies inside the mesh cells.
 This is a flexible, modular and highly functional program:

 The discretization is voxellized (many space-filling cells) on a 2D or 3D rectilinear or unstructured (triangular or tetrahedral) mesh.

 Two different inversion approaches: 1- the inversion can treat the model values as physical properties on continuous, but possibly bounded, ranges.
 2- a lithological inversion can be designed such that only specific physical property values are allowed for each of the known or assumed rock types.